readthedocs/readthedocs.org/docs/user/guides/manage-translations-sphinx.rst

 This command will generate a file at ``.tx/config`` with all the information needed by the ``tx`` tool to keep your translation synchronized.

+.. seealso:

+   `Transifex documentation for the tx command <https://developers.transifex.com/docs/using-the-client>`__
+       If you prefer a more direct approach to setting up Transifex, you can also interact directly with the ``tx`` command

 Finally, you need to upload these files to Transifex platform so translators can start their work.
 To do this, you can run this command: